 A simple image can deliver a message more vividly than a graphic with too much happening.

-I hope keeping these points in mind will help you to come up with an appropriate logo for your brand that will in turn fetch you good rewards.
+I hope keeping these logo design ideas in mind will help you to come up with an appropriate logo for your brand that will in turn fetch you good rewards.
 Investing time and thought in the design process of your logo will help you all along your future endeavors by letting your brand get noticed by the right consumers and create an impact on them.